 Welcome to the First Time Buyer Mortgage knowledge hub.

-Whether you are looking for a mortgage broker in Manchester to help you or not, I hope that the information below helps you buy your first house.
+Whether you are looking for a mortgage broker to help you or not, I hope that the information below helps you buy your first house.
 And to those of you who decide to work with me, I can’t wait to help you buy your first place.

 Not buying in Manchester?

 No worries.
 This page should still help you if you are a first time buyer wanting to get on the property ladder.
-Most of my first time buyer client are in Manchester and the North West but many are not, especially if they are using a specialist mortgage such as stipend mortgage, new job mortgage, NQT mortgage, or fixed term contract mortgage.
+Most of my first time buyer clients used to be in Manchester and the North West but now most are not, especially if they are using a specialist mortgage such as stipend mortgage, new job mortgage, NQT mortgage, or fixed term contract mortgage.